PWA vs WebClip: Which One Should You Use on iPhone in 2026?

 Top 10 SEO Mistakes Beginners Make (and Why They Hurt Your Rankings)

-Top 10 SEO Mistakes Beginners Make (and Why They Hurt Your Rankings) Last updated: 2026/02/09 When you’re new to SEO, it’s easy to do things that seem helpful… but actually lower your search rankings.
+Top 10 SEO Mistakes Beginners Make (and Why They Hurt Your Rankings) When you’re new to SEO, it’s easy to do things that seem helpful… but actually lower your search rankings.
 This article explains the 10 most common “beginner mistakes” and why they backfire.
 These are simple to fix — changing just a few habits can improve your SEO immediately.
 1. Keyword stuffing (adding too many keywords) Many beginners still believe “SEO = put the keyword everywhere,” but in 2026 keyword stuffing is a guaranteed penalty.
 Makes the content unnatural Reduces readability Signals “manipulation” to Google Natural writing ranks better — period.
 2. Titles that are too long or packed with keywords When a title is over 30–40 characters, CTR drops.
 Google simply cuts off long titles in search results.
 Short, clear titles perform better.
 3. The target keyword doesn’t appear in the title or content A common beginner mistake: You think you’re writing for a keyword, but the keyword never actually appears.
 Example: You want to rank for “change home screen icon,” but the article never uses that phrase.
 Google can’t rank what it can’t detect.
-4. Believing “longer = better” Old SEO advice claimed that […]
+4. Believing “longer = better” Old SEO advice claimed that “3,000+ words rank […]

 Why AI-Generated SEO Articles Don’t Rank — And How to Fix It (2026 Edition)

-Why AI-Generated SEO Articles Don’t Rank — And How to Fix It (2026 Edition) Last updated: 2026/02/09 With the rise of ChatGPT and AI writing tools, creating blog posts has become easier than ever.
+Why AI-Generated SEO Articles Don’t Rank — And How to Fix It (2026 Edition) With the rise of ChatGPT and AI writing tools, creating blog posts has become easier than ever.
 But the reality is this: AI-generated articles often fail to rank well in search engines.
 In this article, we break down why AI content underperforms and how to turn AI-assisted writing into high-ranking SEO content.
 1. The biggest reason AI articles don’t rank: They become “averaged content” AI models generate the most statistically common answer based on huge datasets.
 This means the output naturally becomes generic and unoriginal.
 Typical signs of averaged AI content Feels similar to other articles on the web Lacks E-E-A-T (experience, expertise, authoritativeness, trust) No real opinions or insights No personal anecdotes or unique data From 2024–2026, Google increasingly penalizes low-originality pages.
 Pure AI content falls into this trap almost immediately.
 2. Readers want “human experience” — something AI cannot generate Among the E-E-A-T elements, the strongest ranking signal is Experience — actual human involvement.
 AI has no real experiences, so its writing lacks emotional detail, context, and authentic insights.
-AI writing often sounds like: “It is generally said that…” “In many […]
+AI writing often sounds like: “It is generally said that…” “In many cases…” “Typically…” These […]

 Scroll Speed & SEO: How Many Seconds Until Readers Leave?
 (2026 Guide)

 Scroll Speed & SEO: How Many Seconds Until Readers Leave?
-(2026 Guide) Last updated: 2026/02/09 In the mobile-first SEO era, one UX factor is gaining major importance: scroll speed.
+(2026 Guide) In the mobile-first SEO era, one UX factor is gaining major importance: scroll speed.
 How fast users move through your page — or whether they scroll at all — directly affects engagement signals that influence SEO.
 Google does not officially list scroll speed as a ranking factor.
 However, it strongly impacts dwell time, bounce rate, and completion rate, making it an indirect but powerful SEO element.
 1. How many seconds before users leave?
 New 2026 data Recent studies show that most mobile readers decide whether to stay or leave within 3–7 seconds.
 The reason is simple: readers judge the article based on the first screen — the “above the fold” area.
 Hard to read Unclear value Heavy layout or slow rendering Dense or intimidating text If the first impression fails, users will not scroll at all.
 In other words, the first few seconds of scrolling behavior predict SEO performance.
 2. Scroll speed reflects “readability” of the article Smooth scrolling usually means the reader is following the content naturally.
 Stalled or choppy scrolling means the content is hard to digest.
-Common causes of scroll interruptions Paragraphs […]
+Common causes of scroll interruptions Paragraphs that are too […]

 >OJapp / Petal